Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 The KSW scheme is an elegant framework to treat the unnatural $NN$ systems with very clear power counting.
 In this framework, the renormalization is very transparent.
 However, the resulting scattering amplitudes didn't converge in certain spin-triplet channels~\cite{Fleming:1999ee,Cohen:1999iaa} for the nucleon momenta around the pion mass (the subsequent improvements seemed to yield a convergent expansion~\cite{Beane:2008bt,Kaplan:2019znu}).
 It was shown that the breakdown of the KSW expansion arises from the perturbative treatment of the pion exchange contributions~\cite{Gegelia:1998ee,Gegelia:1999ja,Cohen:1999iaa,Cohen:1998jr}.
 The proper scale where the OPE is perturbative was obtained in Ref.~\cite{Birse:2005um}.

 The KSW type scheme was also applied in the heavy hadronic systems.
 Using the XEFT to investigate the $X(3872)$ inherits the characters of the KSW scheme---the nonperturbative LO contact interaction and the perturbative OPE and higher contact interactions.
-We will discuss the relevant EFT in Sec.~\ref{sec:XEFT}.
+We will discuss the relevant EFT in Sec.~\ref{sec:XEFT} {and explain why the perturbative OPE works for the $X(3872)$ although it failed for the NN system.}